-Categories of Health Promotion Research Grants
+Categories of Research grants

 Intervention Research Grants

-Healthway will provide up to $120,000 per annum for three years, and $150,000 per annum for the year/s the intervention will be developed.
+Applications for this scheme will develop and test, or inform a new health promotion program or policy intervention specifically aligned to a Healthway priority.
+Healthway will provide up to $120,000 per annum for three years, and up to $150,000 per annum for the year/s the intervention will be developed.

 Exploratory Research Grants

-Healthway Postdoctoral Research Fellowship grants are designed to increase the number of experienced and trained researchers in WA working in health promotion research.
+Healthway Research Fellowship grants are designed to increase the number of experienced and trained researchers in WA working in health promotion research.
 Applicants can apply for a Postdoctoral Early Career or Senior Research Fellowship for up to three years to undertake their research.

-Health Promotion Research Training Scholarships
+Research Training Scholarships